NoahBurkholder/wiki-noah/development.md

 ### Know the Costs of Unity Methods
 Examples:
-* GameObject.Find() - This thing basically scans your whole game world until it finds something.
+* `GameObject.Find()` - This thing basically scans your whole game world until it finds something.
 Lots of unnecessary and clunky computation which bogs down your game.
-* GetComponent() - It's really hard not to use this, and sometimes it's the best option.
+* `GetComponent()` - It's really hard not to use this, and sometimes it's the best option.
 You might consider making a public reference and dragging it into the script via the Inspector panel.
 This will make it load the component reference it needs BEFORE runtime, without needing to 'search'.
 * RayCasting - Raycasting is indeed wonderful especially for AR swipe and tap input, but in large volumes or frequencies, it will be one of the heaviest operations in your game.
 Use sparingly, have a [short length, and mask your collision layers.](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html)
-* Instantiate() - very expensive, so load them at startup, and keep them inactive or hidden until they need to be used.
+* `Instantiate()` - very expensive, so load them at startup, and keep them inactive or hidden until they need to be used.
 Recycle them, and only spawn the max that will ever conceivably be on-screen.

 ### Take Update Loops Seriously
-* Keep Update() free of anything not related to Input or Camera movement
+* Keep `Update()` free of anything not related to Input or Camera movement
-* Updating visual elements within FixedUpdate() or similar loops (custom fixed-frame coroutines) will introduce noticable judder.
+* Updating visual elements within `FixedUpdate()` or similar loops (custom fixed-frame coroutines) will introduce noticable judder.
 This is because the Fixed Framerate uses a lower refresh rate.
 This is modifiable so it's equal to the target visual framerate, but since Update varies depending on performance, there is no guarantee FixedUpdate and Update will sync up.
-* Input events which are done outside of Update() will often not register or will have noticable lag, which is :thumbsdown:
+* Input events which are done outside of `Update()` will often not register or will have noticable lag, which is :thumbsdown:
 * Offload as many functions as possible into less-frequently-updated asynchronous loops.
 For instance, checking for new hardware on the system can be done every 2 seconds instead of every frame

 ## :space_invader: Game Design

-As a developer in a small company like Virtro, you'll often have to make calls about design decisions when Steven is away for lunch.
+As a developer in a small team, you'll often have to make calls about design decisions when your designer is away for lunch, or even just because you're expected to know the answer.
 The basics of game design are more-or-less as follows:

 ### The Basics of Fun